 1. Know yourselves: Knowing yourselves will help you determine the perfect place for your nuptial’s ceremony.
 Think about why you want a destination wedding and ask yourself, is there a country special to you and your partner?
 What type of venue do you envision?
 Will the weather condition be practical?
 Do you want an adventurous spot or a quiet and secluded, romantic spot?
 Are you eloping or do you want to show relatives and close ones around?
+Places such as Taormina are perfect places for your guests to have the most incredible holiday.
 This will help you with making your choice.

 2. Visit ahead of time: When the location or destination is determined, you have to visit ahead of the ceremony.
 Go scout the place out and see if it fits what you want.
 Schedule time for multiple locations in case the one you desire doesn’t work out.
 A great excuse to go on holiday too!

 3. Hire a professional wedding planner: You can hire and go along with a wedding planner to the location.
 Don’t assume you can organize it all by yourself.
 You will also need a professional photographer to capture you as well as all the beauty around you.
 During Mark + Megans Tuscany Wedding in Poppi they hired professional wedding planner Gio of Accent Events and where not disappointed.